camarman/GTRPy/docs/user_guide.md

 ## GTRPy in 4D

-Let us focus on the 4D case as an example.
+In this guide, let us focus on the 4D case as an example.

 ### Defining the Coordinate System